-- Office hours with John Caccavale and Emma Rasiel
+- Virtual office hours with John Caccavale and Emma Rasiel

 Internships and Jobs

 Sophomores: click here to view information about some of the larger NY banks’ summer 2021 recruiting calendar.
 We believe that this information is accurate as of 1.9.20, and will update it periodically.
 Please do not rely solely on the notes in this document for Wall Street banks’ recruiting timelines.

 Sophomores are invited to contact the seniors listed here, who have kindly offered to give guidance on recruiting and internships.

 - Virtual Interviewing Practice via CareerBeam

 - Common Finance Interview Questions (Wall Street Prep)